 How do I study for the exam?

-There are many home inspector training companies, courses and programs available.
-The NHICC does not review or endorse these programs; be sure to compare any curriculum you are considering to the meets the skills required as established by the National
+There are many home inspector training companies and programs throughout North America.
+The NHICC does not review or endorse these programs; be sure to compare any curriculum you are considering to the Content Outline of the National Examination.